 - Troughed belt (with side rails to keep products on the belt)

 - Bolt-together or welded construction dependent upon duty

 - Belt widths up to 72” for heavy duty

 - Lengths in 1’ increments ranging from 5’ to 102’

 - Power Belt Curves and Belt Inclines available

 Are they called “conveyor belts” or “belt conveyors”?
 Technically the entire assembly as shown here is known as a belt conveyor, or a belt conveyor system.
 The belting material is made of fabric, rubber or flexible plastic and it is the belting material itself that is the “conveyor belt”.

 Call us.
 Our staff are ready to help.

 - Ready to buy standard models?
 Click here to go to our online store.
 Same day shipping available on some models.

 - Call us on 586-771-1881.
-Our staff will help you with the necessary calculations for load, speed and everything else you need.
+We know all the types of belt conveyor systems and our staff will help you with the necessary calculations for load, speed and everything else you need.